About the Play Therapy Online Training Academy and the Presenters:

 - Dr Jennifer Baggerly: Ph.D, LPC-S, RPT-S, Professor in Counseling and Human Services at the University of North Texas at Dallas, USA.
 Dr Baggerly has served as chair of the board of Directors of the Association for Play Therapy (APT).
 She has been involved in many research projects and over fifty publications have led to her being recognized as a prominent Play Therapy expert.
 We are deeply appreciative to have Dr Baggerly in a consultancy and support role linked with the Play Therapy Online Training Academy being an Approved Provider of Training with the Association for Play Therapy, USA.

-Virginia Axline.
-After initially training in Psychoanalytic Play Therapy in 1996, Jewel followed her passion to immerse in the Humanistic Child Centered Play Therapy approach and to specialize in this way of working with children.
-In 2001 she founded Play Therapy Australia and after attending the Intensive Supervision Process and Summer Program at the Center for Play Therapy: University of North Texas, Jewel developed the passionate vision of bringing Child Centered Play Therapy training to Australia.
+Many years ago, Jewel felt a deep calling to Child Centered Play Therapy after reading the beautiful book, Dibs in Search of Self by Dr Virginia Axline.
+After initially training in Psychoanalytic Play Therapy in 1996, Jewel followed her passion and deep calling to immerse in the Humanistic Child Centered Play Therapy approach and specialized in this beautiful way of working with children.
+In 2001, she founded Play Therapy Australia and after attending the Intensive Supervision Process and Summer Program at what was the world's largest Play Therapy training center, the Center for Play Therapy at the University of North Texas, Jewel developed the passionate vision of bringing Child Centered Play Therapy training to Australia which she successfully did.

 Jewel was a founding member and the first President of the Australian Play Therapists Association (APTA).
 Her earlier work included Play Therapy, counselling, art therapy and Rebalancing private practice, working in children's residential and foster care programs, with the Department of Child Protection and as a music specialist teacher.

-Virginia Axline.
-After initially training in Psychoanalytic Play Therapy in 1996, Jewel followed her passion to immerse in the Humanistic Child Centered Play Therapy approach and to specialize in this way of working with children.
-In 2001 she founded Play Therapy Australia and after attending the Intensive Supervision Process and Summer Program at the Center for Play Therapy: University of North Texas, Jewel developed the passionate vision of bringing Child Centered Play Therapy training to Australia.
+Many years ago, Jewel felt a deep calling to Child Centered Play Therapy after reading the beautiful book, Dibs in Search of Self by Dr Virginia Axline.
+After initially training in Psychoanalytic Play Therapy in 1996, Jewel followed her passion and deep calling to immerse in the Humanistic Child Centered Play Therapy approach and specialized in this beautiful way of working with children.
+In 2001, she founded Play Therapy Australia and after attending the Intensive Supervision Process and Summer Program at what was the world's largest Play Therapy training center, the Center for Play Therapy at the University of North Texas, Jewel developed the passionate vision of bringing Child Centered Play Therapy training to Australia which she successfully did.

 Jewel was a founding member and the first President of the Australian Play Therapists Association (APTA).
 Her earlier work included Play Therapy, counselling, art therapy and Rebalancing private practice, working in children's residential and foster care programs, with the Department of Child Protection and as a music specialist teacher.